The International Trade Blog arrow Export Forms

 How to run restricted party screeningStep 6: Run a Restricted Party Screening (Again)

 Right before the goods ship for export, run one last restricted party screening to make sure nothing has changed on any denied or restricted party list.
-If you use Shipping Solutions Restricted Party Screening Wizard to do this, your screenings will automatically be documented in the software, providing a paper trail of your due diligence in the event of an audit.
+If you use Shipping Solutions Restricted Party Screening Software to do this, your screenings will automatically be documented in the software, providing a paper trail of your due diligence in the event of an audit.

 Step 7: Miscellaneous Forms and Ship Your Goods